Do you need to Pass your Theory Test before Driving Lessons?

 You can book your theory test as soon as you have a provisional driving licence.
 Don’t worry if you need to change the theory test date once you’ve booked in; you can head online to make it earlier, later, or at a different test centre.

-There are two parts of the test: a series of multiple-choice questions based on the Highway Code and a Hazard Perception test taking around 90 minutes in total to complete.
+There are two parts to the test: a series of multiple-choice questions based on the Highway Code and a Hazard Perception test taking around 90 minutes in total to complete.
 Once you’ve passed, your certificate will be valid for two years.

 Once you’ve completed your theory test, your driving instructor will likely let you know when you’re ready to book your practical driving test.
 This may happen sooner rather than later depending on the waiting list in your area.